 The allowance for loan losses represents the estimated expected credit losses in the held-for-investment loan portfolio at the balance sheet date and is recognized on the balance sheet as a contra asset, which brings the amortized cost to the net carrying value.
-Changes in the allowance for loan losses resulting from lending-related activity, macroeconomic variables, changes in credit and other inputs are recorded in the provision for credit losses on the Bank's Consolidated statements of income.
+Changes in the allowance for loan losses are recorded in the provision for credit losses on the Bank's Consolidated statements of income.
 Refer to Note 14 for further information on the Bank's accounting policies for the allowance for loan losses.